th2-net/th2-crawler/README.md

 Allowed values are described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/ChronoUnit.html) in **Enum Constants** block.
 The default value is **HOURS**.

+**workAlone: false** - flag that indicates if Crawler works alone or there are a few Crawlers processing the same intervals.
+If it is set to false, Crawler will not try to capture the interval that another Crawler is processing at the moment.
+The default value is `false`.

+**sessionAliases: [alias1, alias2]** - aliases that Crawler will search messages by.

+**shutdownTimeout: 10** - the timeout to wait until crawler finished the current processing task if it has one.
+The value will be interpreted as _shutdownTimeoutUnit_ unit.
+The default value is 10

+**shutdownTimeoutUnit: SECONDS** - the time unit for **shutdownTimeout** parameter.
+Allowed values are described [here](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/temporal/ChronoUnit.html) in **Enum Constants** block.
+The default value is **SECONDS**.

+## Configuration update instructions

+In order to update **sessionAliases** property, you will need to update the version and/or the name of the data-processor that Crawler is currently sending messages to.
+Remember that after the update Crawler will start collecting messages from **from** time, not from the time it has ended working before the restart.

 ## Example of infra-schema

 schema component description example (crawler.yml):